 The Story of Skeleton Woman.

-Sedna wasn’t the only girl thrown off into the freezing seas.
-There was a young girl once who apparently made her father angry one day, so to punish her, he dragged her to the cliffs, and threw her into the waters.
-She remained there at the bottom of the sea for years; the fish ate her and soon was only a frail skeleton left of her once beautiful body.
+Sedna wasn’t the only girl thrown off into the freezing seas, there were many others.
+One such was a young girl who apparently made her father angry one morning, for reasons unknown, but certainly, not important enough to be told.
+To punish her, he dragged her to the cliffs, and threw her into the waters.
+She remained there at the bottom of the sea for years; the fish ate her and soon only a frail skeleton was left of her once beautiful body.

-Until one day a fisherman caught her into his net, and the more she tried to free herself, the more tangled she became.
+Until one day a fisherman caught her into his net, pulling her up unknowing what he had caught.
+The more she tried to free herself, the more tangled she became.

 At first the fisherman was ecstatic because the weight of the net made him assume that he had caught a big fish!
-But when he pulled the net all the way into his kayak, he saw the bones of the skeleton and screamed in horror, praying to Sedna to save him.
+But when he pulled the net all the way back into his kayak, he saw the bones of the skeleton and screamed in horror, praying to Sedna to save him.
 His heart fell into his knees and his eyes hid in terror at the back of his head.
-In panic he knocked her off the edge of his kayak and started paddling to the shore like a crazy demon.
+In panic he knocked the girl off the edge of his kayak and started paddling to the shore like a crazy demon.
 But what he didn’t realize was that she was still tangled in the net, dragging behind him.
-At shore, he started running, and she behind him still.
-He ran faster and faster fearing she was chasing him, because he’d hea little cracks as she dragged across the tundra.
+At shore, he started running, faster and faster, and she behind him still.
+He ran faster and faster fearing she was chasing him, because he’d hear little cracks as she dragged across the tundra.

 When he reached his little snow house, finally at peace and happy, imagine his horror when he lit the oil lamp, and saw her all tangled in the net, like a little snow ball.
 One heal over her shoulder, one knee inside her rib cage, one foot over her elbow.
 A little time passed as he watched her, and he could not say later what it was, perhaps the firelight softened her gentle feminine features, or maybe it was the fact that he was a lonely man.
 But as if suddenly, a feeling of some kindness came into his breathing.
 Slowly he reached out his hands and, using words softly like a mother to her child, he began to untangle her from the fishing net.

 At one point, the man fell asleep and started dreaming.
-A tear formed and came from his eye.
+A tear formed and came from his eye, and down his cheek.
 We never know why these tears come to us in dreams – sometimes it is because of sadness, and sometimes it is because of love’s longing.
-But as the tear made its way like a river across the man’s cheek, the girl raised herself above him.
+But as the tear made its way like a warm river across the man’s cheek, the girl raised herself above him.
 Gently, as he once touched her too, she touched his cheek to drink the tear.
 She drank until all her many years’ long of thirst were soothed.
 Now lying beside him, she reached her hands, pinned them to his chest, and she took his heart.
-She started drumming on his heart, with a rhythm of kindness, tenderness and love.
+She started drumming on his heart, with a rhythm of kindness, forgiveness, tenderness and love.
 And the more she drummed and hummed and sang, the more flesh wrapped around her bones.
 Her divide between her legs, her breasts, her lips, her hair, her eyes, her hands and legs and arms.
-There she was, the beautiful young girl she once was.
+And there she was, the beautiful young girl she once was.

-She sang some more, and drummed some more, and she sang the man’s clothes off his body.
-Then she gently slipped into his bed, skin against skin, returning the great drum, his heart, back to his body.
+She sang some more, and drummed some more.
+She sang the man’s clothes off his body, she sang his soul back to love, back to skin.
+Skin against skin, she then gently slipped into his bed, returning the great drum, his heart, back to him.